 History about this man is hard to pinpoint.
 Early European texts mention the instance of a 14th Century genius known as the Black Alchemist who seems to have shared many of the same characteristics as Eckhardt.
 There are also unconfirmed rumors of Eckhardt being imprisoned for over 500 years in a containment pit until his apparent escape in 1945.
 After this, Eckhardt set about the revival of an ancient biblical race known as the Nephilim.

 On release AoD was not well received.
 While it received some praise for its looks and sounds, a lot of the other features were heavily criticized, such as the combat, camera, and control systems.
 Also, after many delays, it still featured a lot of bugs, especially on the PC, which also had relatively high system requirements for the time.
 Because of this the game was often regarded as unfinished and rushed.

 - Missing textures on surfaces and characters - one character actually had no face, just a hole where his face should be.

 - Certain weapons seemed to have been left out, such as Lara's famous dual pistols.
 The game starts her with one pistol, with the idea of finding another later, however any other pistol found just gave extra ammo.
 In the PC version a cheat could be entered to take the user to a secret "level", which was a black room with every item in the game, including the dual pistols.

 - A new feature was to be an RPG-like character interaction element with dialogue trees.
-This seemed to have been abandoned during development as you only get to talk to a couple of characters and the choice of dialogue you make has no effect in the game.
-Each conversation can be instantly restarted by talking to the character again and making different choices, meaning you could keep retrying getting a different conclusion each time.
+This seemed to have been abandoned during development as Lara only gets to talk to a couple of characters and the choice of dialogue she makes has no effect in the game.
+Each conversation can be instantly restarted by talking to the character again and making different choices, meaning the player could keep retrying getting a different conclusion each time.

 - The PC control scheme was changed from the traditional layout to a cumbersome mouse control.